RaymondOnn/Dendron/notes/tools.streams.kafka.md

 - Apache Kafka is an open source distributed event streaming platform used to collect, process, store, and integrate data at scale

 ## Why Kafka?
-- Scalability: Kafka uses a log partition model that distributes the data across multiple servers which makes it highly scalable compared to a single server.
+- **Scalability**: Kafka uses a log partition model that distributes the data across multiple servers which makes it highly scalable compared to a single server.
-- Fast: It is extremely fast as it decouples the data streams which results in lower latency.
+- **Fast**: It is extremely fast as it decouples the data streams which results in lower latency.
-- Durability: It distributes partitions across many servers and all the data is written to disks.
+- **Durability**: It distributes partitions across many servers and all the data is written to disks.
 Thus, it protects against system failure which makes it durable and fault tolerant.

 ## Components

-- Brokers: Servers of Kafka cluster that receive, sent and save messages
+- **Brokers**: Servers of Kafka cluster that receive, sent and save messages
-- Producers: Pushes message/data to brokers
+- **Producers**: Pushes message/data to brokers
-- Consumers: Pulls messages/data from brokers.
+- **Consumers**: Pulls messages/data from brokers.
 Will commit offet after processing data
-- Consumer Groups: Groups of consumers.
+- **Consumer Groups**: Groups of consumers.
 Only one message pulled by consumer group
-- Topics: Grouping of messages.
+- **Topics**: Grouping of messages.
 Internal topics save offset and schemas.
 External topics created to save ingress data
-- Partitions: Provides higher availability and performance
+- **Partitions**: Provides higher availability and performance
-- Replica: replication of partitions
+- **Replica**: replication of partitions
-- Leaders & Followers: In replication, Followers copy from leaders.
+- **Leaders & Followers**: In replication, Followers copy from leaders.
 If the leader failed, one of the followers takes its place to keep service running
-- Controller: One of the brokers.
+- **Controller**: One of the brokers.
 Manages topics, Partit
-- ZooKeeper: Stores cluster metadata, status and assist controller execute leader election.
+- **ZooKeeper**: Stores cluster metadata, status and assist controller execute leader election.
 Replaced after version 2.8 with KRaft

 ![Alt text](kafka_structure.png)